PatrickLouys/no-framework-tutorial/7-inversion-of-control.md

         $this->response = $response;
     }

-    public function hello()
+    public function show()
     {
         $this->response->setContent('Hello World');
     }
 }
 ```

-Please note that you are [importing](http://php.net/manual/en/language.namespaces.importing.php) `Http\Response` at the top of the file.
+Note that you are [importing](http://php.net/manual/en/language.namespaces.importing.php) `Http\Response` at the top of the file.
 This means that whenever you use `Response` inside this file, it will resolve to the fully qualified name.

 In the contructor you are now explicitly asking for a `Http\Response`.
 In this case, `Http\Response` is an interface.
 So any class that implements the interface can be injected.
 See [type hinting](http://php.net/manual/en/language.oop5.typehinting.php) and [interfaces](http://php.net/manual/en/language.oop5.interfaces.php) for reference.